pktiuk/vscode_ros_config/README.md

     ```bash
     git clone https://github.com/pktiuk/vscode_ros_config.git .vscode
     ```
-2. Open workspace using vscode/codium
+2. Open workspace using vscode
 3. Install recommended plugins
 4. (not required if you have installed all dependencies) Install ROS dependencies by pressing `Ctrl+Shift+P` and writing: `ROS: Install ROS Dependencies for this workspace`
 5. (optional, but recommended) Build your workspace (in regular way by terminal or using Build Task)